SOCORRO ISLANDS

 Crew gratuity (typically 10%-15% of the fare)

-*Park fee is subject to change without notice
+* Park fees are subject to change without notice